JAMES & JAMES REI LLC

 Falling behind on your retirement goals can be devastating down the road.
 What are your options?
 Accelerating the growth of your retirement funds or postponing retirement, working longer than you had planned.

 Unless you are a master day trader, you probably don't want to assume a greater uncertainty with your accounts, possibly losing more principal on high-risk, high-return investments.

 That’s where our expertise comes in.
-At Parker Family Group, we analyze real estate markets as an investment for our business and our clients, looking at all data points in making real estate investment decisions.
+We analyze real estate markets as an investment for our business and our clients, looking at all data points in making real estate investment decisions.
 We combine highest yields, lowest risks and the security of real estate backing your money.